EliottZemour/EliottZemour.github.io/_posts/2021-06-11-nn-transport-equation.md

 well the targeted outputs.
 However, this approach does not seem to be very promising if the goal is to train a model over basis functions, and use it for enhancing transported functions that consist of linear combination of these.

 ---

+### About this project
+* Python code.
+* Packages/Librairies: Keras, Tensorflow, Numpy.
+* Colab notebooks available for reproducibility.

 ### Links
 * Here's the link to the [report](https://github.com/EliottZemour/NN-TransportEq-project/raw/main/cse_project_report.pdf).